convissor/ubuntu_laptop_installation/readme.md

 The initial intention was using this on laptops.
 In reality, it works great for desktops too.

+See this repository's "15.04" branch for setting up Vivid Vervit.

 See this repository's "14.04" branch for setting up Trusty Tahr or Saucy Salamander.